 The 25-foot-high Kravis Studio will feature three works, characterized by suspension and reflection, that draw parallels between nature, technology, and time.
-River (1979-81), in which three monitors are suspended above intermittently undulating water, likens video transmissions to the reflective properties of water.
-Niagara Falls I (1985) is a relief made of plywood and mirrors that is suggestive of a waterfall, with cascading movement conveyed by ten screens of varying sizes.
+In River (1979-81), three monitors are suspended above undulating water.
+Niagara Falls I (1985) is a relief made of plywood and mirrors that is suggestive of a waterfall, with cascading movement

+11 West 53 Street New York, NY 10019 conveyed by 10 screens of varying sizes.
 By contrast, Video Haiku (1981) simulates a pool of water with a mirror sculpture that reflects live video images-captured through a CCTV camera-on a spherical monitor screen, which swings back and forth like a pendulum, layering and distorting reflections of the work's environment and its viewers.